haught/akips_ansible/README.md

+> This repo is no longer maintained.
+Please see https://github.com/haught/ansible_akips as an alternative.

 # AKiPs AWX/Tower Inventory Source

 This script will allow the use of AKiPs as a inventory source for AWX/Ansible Tower.